 Pack an extra pair of socks in your car’s glove compartment.
 Then if you need to get out and shovel, or if you step into a puddle, you’ll have dry socks to change into.
 And put those orphaned or mismatched socks to use: use them as wiper blade covers!

-If your car gets stuck in deep snow or slick ice, sprinkling kitty litter (non-clumping) at the base of your tires can be just the thing to add some traction and get things moving again.
-The extra weight in your trunk will also create added pressure on your tires, ensuring greater contact between your tread and the ground.
+If your car gets stuck in deep snow or slick ice, you can improve traction and get moving again by sprinkling non-clumping kitty litter at the base of your tires.
+To further increase traction, adding some extra weight in your trunk will ensure better contact between your tread and the ground.

 Caffeine and nicotine are stimulants and can add extra stress to the heart.
 More shoveling safety tips here.